sugarlabs/calendario/README.md

 # Calendario #

-Calendario is a Sugar Activity that is focuses in develop the organizational skills on children.
+Calendario is a Sugar Activity that focuses on developing organizational skills among children.
 This activities is a simple calendar, tasks list and tasks reminder with the option of categorize and prioritize.

 ### To know more about Calendario or Sugar, Please refer to: ###